queercat/SERTSmash-Freshly-Baked/README.md

 ## Freshly Baked Pit Scouter!

 > A pit scouting app made using Electron and a fair amount of coffee.
+Made for the SERT Smash Hackathon!

 ## Dev